Howard Scott Warshaw interview

 Howard Scott Warshaw: It really was!
 You knew then you had something good.
 We all played each other’s games, and helped out.
 I’m quite proud of the fact that Yars was the biggest-selling “original” game Atari ever did.
 With every game I made, I always tried to do something no one had ever done.

 Howard Scott Warshaw: Not in a technical aspect as much as how people viewed video games.
 Bob Polaro had a theory he called the “factor”.
 You knew a game had the factor if the first thing players did after a game was to

 Another thing was the Yars “death”.
-Nobody had really done death animation before.
+Nobody had really done death animation before (Ed.: Several VCS games had death animation prior to this, starting with Combat and Space War, and later with Asteroids, Space Invaders, and Pac-Man).
 A lot of work went into the sounds as well.